 However, students of non-engineering degree subjects may be required to complete a conversion course or professional qualification to work in some of the key roles mentioned.

 While postgraduate study isn't essential for entry into many engineering careers, a Masters degree can deepen your knowledge and help you to build sector-specific skills and forge industry connections.
-They are also highly sought-after in areas such as product design and research and development (R&D).
+They are also highly sought-after in product design and research and development (R&D).

-If you're aiming to become a chartered engineer (CEng) you'll need to study a four-year Master of Engineering (MEng) degree, accredited by a professional engineering institution.
+If you want to become a chartered engineer (CEng), you'll need to study a four-year Master of Engineering (MEng) accredited by a professional engineering institution.

-For example, the MEng Mechanical Engineering at The University of Manchester is endorsed by the IMechE and puts you on the path towards the CEng designation with the Engineering Council, while the MEng Aerospace Engineering at the University of Bristol is approved by the Royal Aeronautical Society (RAeS) and provides exemptions for a number of their exams.
+For example, the MEng Mechanical Engineering at The University of Manchester is endorsed by the IMechE and puts you on the path towards the CEng designation with the Engineering Council.

 To see what's available, search postgraduate engineering courses.

-As a major research institution, the University of Cambridge provides a range of opportunities to gain a PhD in engineering, which can be achieved within three to four years.
+As a major research institution, the University of Cambridge provides various opportunities to gain a PhD in engineering, which can be achieved within three to four years.

 The main areas of research include: